sandredd/cs404.1-1/student-setup.md

 Student Setup
 -------------
-Normally, repositories house code that all developers use as a base to build their changes off of.
-When other developers make changes, all developers pull them in and continue their work on top.
-In our case, however, each student will have a separate fork of this repository in order to complete their assignments.
-Furthermore, each student must keep their fork private so as to prevent any possible plagiarism.
-Unfortunately, GitHub doesn't allow private forks of public repositories.

-For this reason, we won't be using the standard GitHub workflow here.
-Instead, we have to jump through some hoops in order to support our specific use case, while also using GitHub's repository hosting platform.
+This set of instructions will guide you through setting up your local environment with all the tools and accounts you will need for this course.

 Part 1: Operating System Specific Setup
 ---------------------------------------
-Use the following instructions to properly set up your environment and your repository.
+Use the following instructions to properly set up your local environment.
 The instructions are slightly different for different operating systems.

 ### Mac OS X
 Mac OS X doesn't come standard with a lot of the developer tools necessary for this course.
 To get